- Providing a safe, secure and supportive

 They are expected to

-1. Abide by their School Behaviour Policy rules;
+- 1. Abide by their School Behavior Policy rules;

-6. Recognize that no poor standards of behaviour will be accepted;
+- 6. Recognize that no poor standards of behavior will be accepted;

-9. Demonstrate a positive image of their school through their exemplary behaviour at and outside school.
+- 9. Demonstrate a positive image of their school through their exemplary behavior at and outside school.